-A large part of the WFP’s nutritional work is directed at mothers and young children.
+A large part of the World Food Programme's (WFP) nutritional work is directed at mothers and young children.
 Why?
 Partly because they are usually the most vulnerable from a nutritional point of view and partly because it's here that we can really make a difference.

 This is true both in emergency situations and in the more stable, recovery or development situations in which WFP works.

 When a woman is pregnant her body has special nutritional needs.
 After she has given birth, she has a greater need for energy and also for the nutrients that make her breast milk nourishing to her baby.
 This is critical in situations where women are already malnourished before pregnancy and don’t receive certain vitamins or minerals.